rtomasso/hoteldemo/README.md

 Write a whole bunch of negative tests.

 Pick a programming language with a REST client library and build up all sorts of requests and examine the response data in a programmatic way.
 There should be several places where "input==output" checks can be made.
+Not to mention systematic tests like keep having one guest reserve a shared room until it is full and make sure it is the correct number of iterations.
+Program could generate random data to test input validation.
+Validating the returned JSON data woudl be fairly automatic.

+With access to the number of rooms and their public traits, those could drive a program to build queries to test various bounds and known good and bad requests.